ivanenkomaksym/mindmaps/maps/arch.md

 - Considerations
   - Session affinity (sticky sessions) might be needed for certain stateful interactions
   - Sophisticated load balancing algorithms that can account for server load, geographic location, etc.

+## Fault-Tolerant Systems

+- Replication: creating multiple copies of data or services
+- Redundancy: having additional components or systems that can take over in case of a failure
+- Load Balancing: distribute incoming network traffic across multiple servers
+- Failover: automatically switch to a standby system when the primary one fails
+- Graceful degradation: ensures that a system continues to operate at reduced functionality
+- Monitoring & Alerting: continuosly monitor the system's health and performance